aposur/aposur/README.md

 # Contribute
 Feel free to add any functionality you want (that is the advantage of open-source)!
-Even if you see same code which could be written better fell free to do so we all want to improve here. :)
+Even if you see same code which could be written better feel free to do so we all want to improve here. :)